MattiaMontanari/prompt-to-prototype-series/2025-12-01/README.md

 - **Tools**: `list_directory` and `read_file` interact with your filesystem
 - **Memory**: Full conversation history is maintained across interactions
 - **Environment**: Your local file system

+### Agentic Loop

+1. You send a message
+2. Claude analyzes your request
+3. If needed, Claude calls tools (list_directory, read_file)
+4. Claude processes the tool results
+5. Claude responds with the answer (or calls more tools)
+6. All interactions are stored in memory

 ## Setup